ceu-lang/ceu/docs/manual/v0.20/docs/storage_entities/references.md

 ### Aliases

-Céu support aliases to all storage classes, except external events and pointer types.
+Céu support aliases to all storage entity classes, except external events and pointer types.
 Céu also supports option variable aliases which are aliases that may remain or become unassigned.

-An alias is declared by suffixing the storage class with the modifier `&` and is acquired by prefixing an entity with the operator `&`.
+An alias is declared by suffixing the entity class with the modifier `&` and is acquired by prefixing an entity with the operator `&`.

 An alias must have a narrower scope than the entity it refers to.